njwright92/humorhub1/README.md

 3.  **Commit** your Changes (`git commit -m 'Add some AmazingFeature'`).
 4.  **Push** to the Branch (`git push origin feature/AmazingFeature`).
 5. Open a **Pull Request**.

+> **Note:** This project uses lint-staged to automatically lint and format staged files on commit.

 ---